MicrosoftDocs/ai-builder/ai-builder-docs/byom-alm.md

 - The solution that contains only the custom connector
 - The solution that contains the model, connection reference, and any other components

-For help on how to export solutions, go to [Export solutions for Power Apps](/powerapps/maker/data-platform/export-solutions) or [Export solutions for Power Automate](/power-automate/export-flow-solution).<!--note from editor: Suggest making the whole phrase a link.
-I think it makes it a bit clearer where to click.-->
+For help on how to export solutions, go to [Export solutions for Power Apps](/powerapps/maker/data-platform/export-solutions) or [Export solutions for Power Automate](/power-automate/export-flow-solution).

 1. Make sure you've registered your own model in the source environment by using a Python package.
-If you haven't already registered it, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (on GitHub).<!--note from editor: Style Guide says "use *on* to refer to material existing on the web", but if you don't like this, just plain "(GitHub)" would also work, here and on line 139.
-This would be analogous to using "(blog)" after blog post links, which we do just to let people know where they'll land when they follow the link.-->
+If you haven't already registered it, follow the procedure in [Bring your own model tutorial](https://github.com/microsoft/PowerApps-Samples/tree/master/ai-builder/BringYourOwnModelTutorial) (on GitHub).

 1. Create a solution to store the custom connector that's associated with the model:
    1. Sign in to [Power Apps](https://make.powerapps.com) or [Power Automate](https://flow.microsoft.com).